SEI-R-2-22/u3_lab_sequelize_associations_exercise/README.md

 The associations are as follows:

-- User has many Articles as creator
+- User has many Articles as creator (look into [aliases](https://generalassembly.zoom.us/j/96826573003?pwd=MXoxMjJWdi9Cd3QwaytpM0drM05xZz09))
-- Article belongs to User as creator
+- Article belongs to User as creator (look into [aliases](https://generalassembly.zoom.us/j/96826573003?pwd=MXoxMjJWdi9Cd3QwaytpM0drM05xZz09))

 **BONUS**
 - User belongs to many Articles as bookmarks through UserBookmark